 Norma Watkins grew up during the civil rights struggles in Mississippi.
 She is the author of three books: The Last Resort (2011), That Woman from Mississippi (2017); and In Common (2022).
 Watkins has a Ph.D. in English and an MFA in Creative Writing, and is Professor Emerita at Miami Dade College.
 She taught creative writing at College of the Redwoods and Mendocino College.
 She lives on the northern California coast with her woodworker husband and three cats.
 Website: www.normawatkins.com

-windflower lives with her wife on the Mendocino Coast in Northern California, on unceded ancestral land of the Pomo people.
+windflower recently moved with her wife and two dogs to the verdant meadows of Western MA on unceded homelands of the Pocumtuc, Nipmuc, and Nonotuck people.
+She co-founded the Feminist Arts Program at the University of Massachusetts Women’s Center where she published and edited, Chomo Uri, a women’s multi-arts magazine and produced the first National Women’s Poetry Festival in 1976.
 Her poetry has been published in numerous journals and anthologies, including international publications.
-Her chapbook “Age Brings Them Home to Me” will be published in 2024 by Finishing Line Press.
+Her chapbook “Age Brings Them Home to Me” was published in March 2024 by Finishing Line Press.

 Leslie Wahlquist moved from Wyoming to the Mendocino Coast in 2000 and has been writing ever since.
 She works freelance for a Mendocino County travel magazine and her work has appeared in the Mendocino Coast anthology as well as being published online.
 Leslie is currently working on a novel.